 Kellogg doctoral students are expected to complete their PhD degree requirements in a timely manner.
 The deadline to complete the PhD degree requirements (successfully defend and submit a dissertation that is accepted by the Graduate School) is the end of year nine (9) — the deadline determined by the Graduate School.
 Students must be in satisfactory academic standing up until this point.
 Any Kellogg doctoral student who does not complete the PhD degree requirements within nine years is subject to dismissal from the Kellogg PhD Program.
-Each candidate must complete a dissertation demonstrating original and significant research and must pass a final oral examination on the dissertation.

 The Graduate School's academic calendar is available on their website.

 The Childbirth Accommodation Policy, instituted by the Graduate School, applies to Kellogg doctoral students.
 The policy provides academic milestone extensions and, in most circumstances, continued financial support to eligible women graduate students who are candidates for doctoral degrees and give birth during their eligibility.
 More details regarding the policy and the academic accommodation period are provided here.
 Any questions about this policy should be directed to the Senior Associate Dean for Faculty and Research, Robert McDonald.

 Eligible doctoral students are required to notify their PhD coordinator, dissertation chair (if they have a chair at that stage in their studies), the administrative director of Kellogg's PhD Program, and their student services representative at the Graduate School of the date of their intended time away at least sixty days prior to the expected date of childbirth.